 What are we to think about near-death experiences that predict the end of the world?
 Are these dramatic, apocalyptic predictions reliable?
 Where do they come from?
 And what can we learn from them?

 As an example of the kind of dire predictions we are talking about, this resource page begins with a 15-year-old Jewish boy describing his apocalyptic near-death experience.
+That video is followed by a few others.
 Then we examine the subject in depth.
-Most of the comments, videos, links, and other information that appears on this page originally appeared on NHNE’s Main NDE Network.
+Many of the comments, videos, links, and other information that appears on this page originally appeared on NHNE’s Main NDE Network.
+More end-of-the-world near-death experience predictions can be found here.

 • Why The World Is Better Than You Think In 10 Powerful Charts